hendrixgg/Hendrix-Note-Share/Health Research.md

 	- If you eat the same number of nutrients, then you have to eat more calories of the less nutrient dense food.
 This means your body will have to metabolize more calories, which leads to less longevity (need source).
 # To Incorporate
 - autophagy: https://www.youtube.com/watch?v=9_74RuyIQPk
+	- Takeaway: the more physically fit you are (higher vo2 max) the more autophagy occurs during any period of fasting
+	- HIIT is better for improving VO2 max than zone 2 (lower hart rate training)eart rate training)
 - autism: [[Healing the Symptoms Known as Autism - Second Edition -- Kerri Rivera - with Kimberly McDaniel && Daniel Bender -- 2014.pdf]]
 - eyes and light exposure: https://www.youtube.com/watch?v=a6gYuFpZSKw&t=333s
 - Lactobacillus Reuteri